 5. Schedule your ALEKS Math Placement Exam

-The ALEKS Math Placement Exam is a tool to assess your current math level so your academic advisor will know which math course is the best fit for you.
-It is important to complete the ALEKS math placement test before you meet with your advisor, or you will not be able to enroll in a math course.
+The ALEKS Math Placement Assessment is a tool to determine your current math level so your academic advisor will know which math course is the best fit for you.
+It is important to complete an ALEKS Math Placement Assessment before you meet with your advisor, or you will not be able to enroll in a math course.

-At IU Columbus, the ALEKS is a proctored exam taken on campus.
+At IU Columbus, the ALEKS is a proctored assessment taken on campus.
 Your score is available immediately, so you can schedule your test for the same day as your academic advising appointment.
-The ALEKS exam can take between one and three hours, so give yourself plenty of time to achieve your best score.
+The ALEKS assessment can take between one and three hours, so give yourself plenty of time to achieve your best score.

-After you have taken the exam once, you will have the opportunity to complete online practice modules and retake the exam to attempt a better score.
-You must complete a full practice module before you can retake the exam.
+After you have taken the an assessment, you will have the opportunity to complete online practice modules and take another assessment to attempt a better score.
+You must complete a full practice module before you can reassess your math placement.